| | |

 County, FL: Walmart customer accused of fatally shooting diaper thief

-The man accused of shooting and killing an alleged diaper thief at an
+asks for new attorney The man accused of shooting and killing an alleged diaper thief at an

 Orange County Walmart wants his attorney off the case.
 Lonnie Leonard is